-On Monday, Democracy Now!'s María Taracena and Sonyi Lopez were on the ground as police barricaded the hotel.
-Asylum seekers, some went on buses to be taken to the new site; others refused.
-This is Ximena Bustamante, mutual aid organizer, founder of the Undocumented Women's Fund.
+Democracy Now!'s María Taracena and Sonyi Lopez were on the ground as police barricaded the hotel and forced several asylum seekers to board buses to be taken to the new camp.
+Others refused to go.
+This is Ximena Bustamante, mutual aid organizer and founder of the Undocumented Women's Fund.

 XIMENA BUSTAMANTE: Many of them have already jobs in the area, and, you know, like, they have built community around here. … And actually, they cannot be forced, because there is in New York a right to shelter.
 However, there have been police called here to intimidate them, and they have stood their ground.
 They are camping outside.

-AMY GOODMAN: A group of asylum seekers shared an exclusive video recording with Democracy Now! of a Watson Hotel staff member telling them the city is not giving them other options and that the hotel had to be emptied out to carry out construction.
+AMY GOODMAN: Meanwhile, another group of asylum seekers shared an exclusive video recording with Democracy Now! of a Watson Hotel staff member telling them the city is not giving them other options, and that the hotel had to be emptied out to carry out construction.

 WATSON HOTEL STAFF MEMBER: [translated] The city is not giving you any more options.
 They want everything here to be emptied out because they have to demolish everything.
 They’re bringing construction crews.